dotnet/coreclr/tests/src/GC/Stress/stress_run_readme.txt

 (or if you copied testmix_gc.config somewhere else you need to tell it so, eg, c:\TestConfigs\testmix_gc.config)

-We recommand to run it for 48 hours (see the comments below on maximumExecutionTime in test config for more detail).
+We recommend to run it for 48 hours (see the comments below on maximumExecutionTime in test config for more detail).

 4. Test config